3D image of the Kolumbo anomaly

 2022, Jun 16

-We used a high-resolution technology based on inverting full seismic waveforms to image a small, high-melt-fraction magma chamber that was not detected with standard seismic tomography.
+In this paper we used a high-resolution technology based on inverting full seismic waveforms to image a small, high-melt-fraction magma chamber that was not detected with standard seismic tomography.
 The melt reservoir extends from ∼2 to at least 4 km below sea level (b.s.l.) at Kolumbo - a submarine volcano near Santorini, Greece.
 The chamber coincides with the termination point of the recent earthquake swarms and may be a missing link between a deeper melt reservoir and the high-temperature hydrothermal system venting at the crater floor.